chrisg20/KMK4cgM/README.md

 # Editing

+The download for our editing software can be found here.
+This is the easiest way to edit the keymaps, and should be sufficient for many users.
+The software is still very much in beta and feedback is welcome!

-To put the macropad into editor mode, unplug the device, then hold down the center key and plug it into your computer.
+IMPORTANT!
+Before opening the editing software, put the macropad into editor mode.
+This is done by unplugging the device, then holding down the center key while plugging it into your computer.
+Hold the key for a few seconds after the device is connected.

-A CIRCUITPY drive will show up like a USB flash drive in your file explorer.
-Locate the file main.py.
+A CGM-33 drive will show up like a USB flash drive in your file explorer.

+Locate the file main.py on the CGM-33 drive.

 Right click on main.py and select Open With, then choose a raw text editor like Notepad, or TextEdit on Mac.